clintandrewhall/metaphorically/metaphors/router.md

   your cord into the correct outlet.

   A router does the same thing.
-When websites want to be able to send a webpage to your computer, the router connects the web server's message to your device, (rather than someone else in your house).
+When websites want to be able to send a webpage to your computer, the router connects the web server's message to your device (rather than some other device in your house).
   <M4Author handle="clintandrewhall" href="http://www.github.com/clintandrewhall" />
 </Metaphor>